 Without appropriate PTSD treatment, the individual may also experience direct complications of post-traumatic stress disorder.
 This can lead to social, mental, financial, and even physical side effects.

 Other common complications of post-traumatic stress disorder include financial neglect, often causing the individual to slip into debt.
-Emotional instability can also lead to poor self-care, which can dramatically affect the individual’s physical health.
+Emotional instability can also lead to poor self-care, dramatically affecting the individual’s physical health.

 Getting help for PTSD

 If you’ve experienced or witnessed traumatic events, you may have developed PTSD.
 If you find yourself or someone close to you experiencing the symptoms and signs of post-traumatic stress disorder, the first step is to speak to someone about it.
-Reach out to local experts today and discuss your concerns in a comfortable, confidential environment.
-If you’re diagnosed with PTSD, you can begin building a treatment plan tailored to your needs, so you can work through your trauma and live a less stressful life.
+Contact local experts today and discuss your concerns in a comfortable, confidential environment.
+If you’re diagnosed with PTSD, you can begin building a treatment plan tailored to your needs to work through your trauma and live a less stressful life.